Roadmap

 Scopes:

-- Commands. .tallow/commands/ project-local and ~/.tallow/commands/ global, via commands-folder extension.
+- Commands. .tallow/commands/ and .claude/commands/ at project and user levels, via command-prompt extension.
 Also scans commands/ in local paths listed in settings.json packages.

 - Prompts. .tallow/prompts/ and ~/.tallow/prompts/ natively discovered by pi.
 Registered as /name slash commands.